drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 I am ignoring these for this assessment.

 File vdevs use a file from an existing file system as a vdev.
-They are primarily intended for testing and experimentation, and not real use.[^8]
+They are primarily intended for testing and experimentation, and not real use.

 Single-device vdevs store data on a single device (who'd have thought).
 Since single-device vdevs provide no redundancy ZFS is not able to correct data errors.